 Bradbury Park playscape, Kedron

 It's been described as 'a playground like no other' and it's certainly been a hit with families since opening.
 Bradbury Park playscape is a spectacular playground of towers, bridges and obstacles, as well as a magical forest.
-Sit back and enjoy a take-away coffee while your kids climb and explore the structures.
+Sit back and enjoy a take-away coffee or have a barbecue while your kids climb and explore the structures.

 Where: 91 Kitchener Road, Kedron